simonemargio/ProgettoBiblioteca/README.md

 The following documentation is divided into two parts.
 The first part is intended for developers and those who are willing to understand how the program works at the project level.

-On the other hand, is intended for the end user and for those who want to access the correct use of the program, taking advantage of all its features.
+On the other hand, is intended for the end-user and for those who want to access the correct use of the program, taking advantage of all its features.
 It is possible to separate the two manuals according to the type of reader to which it should be destined, or consider the use of the entire documentation.